verhovsky/books-futures-explained/src/1_background_information.md

 you're using `Futures 1.0`.

-While not directly compatible, there is a tool that let's you relatively easily convert a `Future 1.0` to a `Future 3.0` and vice a verca.
+While not directly compatible, there is a tool that let's you relatively easily convert a `Future 1.0` to a `Future 3.0` and vice a versa.
 You can find all you need in the [`futures-rs`][futures_rs] crate and all [information you need here][compat_info].

 ## First things first